IanSaunders/ultradaemon/docs/index.md

 Sam and I had been foolishly working our way up the minimum requirements to run a 100 mile race.
 Marathon, 46 miles, 82 miles and now finally - The North Day Way 100 (miles)!

 To start, let's get excuses out the way.
-Two weeks after the Oner I ran a 35 km marathon training run with a friend, Martin.
+Two weeks after the ONER I ran a 35 km marathon training run with a friend, Martin.
 My body finished the run under duress and retaliated by gifting a tweaked right knee - the net-effect was no running for the next 6 weeks, bummer.

 > Future self: Even if you feel recovered, gradually increase the distance

 Unfortunately, I had a 100 mile race coming up!
 Right then, Plan B: Get in a decent amount of cross-training whilst the legs recover.
-The Oner had been a brutal slog, and I hoped the NDW100 could be a little less painful - I decided to focus on the following training areas:
+The ONER had been a brutal slog, and I hoped the NDW100 could be a little less painful - I decided to focus on the following training areas:

 1. Need to work on speed
 1. Quads - they get hammered by the hills